 The Canterbury PGSA is a great hub for announcements and information on events, parties, meetings, and all things relevant to postgraduate student life.

 Postgraduate events, seminars and lectures

-The Dean of Postgraduate Research also sends out a fortnightly email to all thesis students with details of upcoming workshops and seminars.
+The Dean of Postgraduate Research also sends out a monthly email to all thesis students with details of upcoming workshops and seminars.

 Postgraduate student mentoring scheme